 Tribal casinos are regulated in accordance with the Indian Gaming Regulatory Act (IGRA).

-Five tribal casinos were approved in the first round of compact negotiations and at one point, there were ten casinos operating in North Dakota.
+Five tribal casinos were approved in the first round of compact negotiations, and at one point, ten casinos were operating in North Dakota.
 That number has fallen to five today.

 Slots and video poker also have special rules.
 The maximum bet is $25.
 Slots must return at least 80 percent.
 Video poker must return at least 83 percent.
 No game may return more than 100 percent.